meadesmn/Group-Project/README.md

 ## Main objectives

-- Use the efficient frontier to build a portfolio with two or more stocks and show it in a graph/widget.
+- ✅ Use the efficient frontier to build a portfolio with two or more stocks and show it in a graph/widget.
+- Pairwise correlation and circle graphs for sectors.
 - Sectors' correlations.
-- Pairwise correlation and circle graphs for sectors.
+- Stock price forecasting using a model.
 - Stock price correlations.

 ## Second objectives